playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 Let's build out a basic "[feature flags](https://www.youtube.com/watch?v=c8KgKTgyFUE)" implementation, where we can decide if we want a part of the UI rendered based on specific values.

-The basic idea of a feature flag is that you have multiple different UIs that you'd like to display to different users in order to test their effectivity.
+The basic idea of a feature flag is that you have multiple different UIs that you'd like to display to different users to test their effectivity.

 For example, say you want to test two different buttons and see which button gets your users to click on more items to purchase: